fredderf204/mfblog4/content/post/doc-intell/index.md

 ## 2. Azure CosmosDB

 This is a vanilla Azure CosmosDB setup where I just accepted the defaults.
-I have created a database called `ToDoItems` and two containers called `Items` and `leases`.
+I have created a database called `ToDoItems` and two containers called `docs` and `leases`.

-> Side Note: I only used `ToDoItems` and `Items` and the database and container names because I was following a quick start guide.
+> Side Note: I only used `ToDoItems` and `docs` and the database and container names because I was following a quick start guide.
 You should use more meaningful names for your project.

 The `leases` container was created so I can use the [Change Feed Processor](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed-processor) to trigger the Azure Function when new documents are added to the Invoice and Receipt containers.

 ## 3. Azure Blob Storage

 I have created two containers in Azure Blob Storage called `docs` and `processed`.
-The Invoice and Receipt documents are sent to the `docs` container.
+The Invoice and Receipt documents are sent to the `invoice` and `receipt` containers respectively.
 When Invoice and Receipt documents have been processed, they are moved to a new container in Azure Blob Storage called `processed`.

 ## 4. Azure Functions

-I have created two Azure Functions, one for Invoices and Receipts and one for fraud detection.
-The docs function is triggered by the new documents in the `docs` container.
+I have created three Azure Functions, one for invoices and receipts and one for fraud detection.
+The invoice and receipt function is triggered by the new documents in the `invoice` and `receipt` containers respectively.
 The functions sends the documents to Azure AI Document Intelligence for processing and results are sent to Azure CosmosDB for storage.

-The code for both of these functions can be found in this [GitHub Repo](https://github.com/fredderf204/doc-intel-fraud).
+The code for all of these functions can be found in this [GitHub Repo](https://github.com/fredderf204/doc-intel-fraud).

 > Side Note: I used the [Function v2 model for Python](https://techcommunity.microsoft.com/t5/azure-compute-blog/azure-functions-v2-python-programming-model-is-generally/ba-p/3827474), which uses the new decorator model.
 I found it easier to use than the old model and loved having all three functions and there triggers in the same file.